Bourawigb/Firefox-extension/Test-case/README.md

 3. Create a Firefox profile with your extension installed:
 - Open Firefox and go to `about:profiles`
 - Create a new profile
-- Install your extension in this profile
+- Install your extension in this profile (zip all files)
 - Note down the path to this profile (you can find it in `about:profiles`)
+- usually in linux it's in : /home/user/.mozilla/firefox/profile-name...
+- in windows : you find it in : %appdata%/Mozilla/profiles/....

 4. Prepare a text file with a list of URLs to visit, one per line.